erikdubois/ArchCinnamon/README.md

 Be sure to check out all the hidden files too!

 It is up to you to see if you use zsh or not.
-I was thrown back by the great number of awesome themes.
+I was thrown back by the great number of awesome themes and plugins.

 Then you can start running the underneath mentioned script to be found in the folder "installation".

-	step_1_install_cinnamon_vx.sh
+	step_1_install_cinnamon_software_vx.sh

 Then I opt to use the network-manager so the icon in the systembar (right-bottom) works.